 - Make sure your care is safe and effective

-- Work effectively with others who are providing you with care
+- Work effectively with others who are providing and supporting your healthcare

 How we receive your information

-We will collect information directly from you through verbal conversations, in writing (such as correspondence, questionnaires) and through observations when you use our services.
+We will collect information directly from you through verbal conversations, in writing (such as correspondence, questionnaires), electronically through our website and through observations when you use our services.